irawoodring/343/c-lectures/PITCHME.md

 student my_student_array[1000];
 ```

 However!
 This is static creation of the array (compile-time).
-These array cannot be reassigned later in the program's runtime, so their size is fixed until recompiled..
+These array cannot be reassigned later in the program's runtime, so their size is fixed until recompiled.
 ---
 **Memory Management**
 ***